techtown-training/kubernetes-intro/exercise/exercise2.3-k8s_simple_example.md

 ```

-We can see that a new replicaset has been created
+We can see that a new ReplicaSet has been created

 ```
 kubectl get rs